 The results of the outlier test of the research data are extreme values.
 Data declared good is data without having extreme value.
-The outlier test analysis compares the Mahalanobis distance value with the Chi-Square Table value with a degree of freedom of 2768 and an error rate of 0.001 of 3003.6.
-The analysis results found that the Mahalanobis distance value did not exceed 3003.6.
+The outlier test analysis by comparing the value of Mahalanobis distance with the value of Chi Square Table with a degree of freedom of 2768 and an error rate of 0.001 is 3003.6.
+The results of the analysis found that the value of Mahalanobis distance did not exceed 3003.6.